 Because of many things, Merom is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Merom really has some of the features that families look for when choosing a good community to raise children.
 Is Merom perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Merom in 2022 was $18,014, which is low income relative to Indiana and the nation.
-This equates to an annual income of $72,056 for a family of four.
-Merom also has one of the higher rates of people living in poverty in the nation, with 32.58% of its population below the federal poverty line.
+The per capita income in Merom in 2022 was $18,093, which is low income relative to Indiana and the nation.
+This equates to an annual income of $72,372 for a family of four.
+However, Merom contains both very wealthy and poor people as well.

 The people who call Merom home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merom residents report their race to be White.
-Important ancestries of people in Merom include German, French, English, Irish, and Portuguese.
+Important ancestries of people in Merom include German, French, Irish, English, and Scottish.

 The most common language spoken in Merom is English.
 Other important languages spoken here include Polish and Italian.